-Glacier Mountain is a high mountain peak at an elevation of 3.793m (12,444ft) above the sea level, located in eastern Summit County, Colorado, in USA.
+Glacier Mountain is a high mountain peak at an elevation of 3.793m (12,444ft) above the sea level, located in eastern Summit County, in the U.S. state of Colorado.
 Full size vehicles should not attempt to drive all the way, as there are a few very narrow spots.
 It’s one of the highest mountain roads of Colorado.

 Pic: Chris Knaffle